Put Your Family’s Dental Health Into the Care of a Respected Dentist

 According to research, there is a strong correlation between mouth infections and a heightened risk of developing systemic diseases such as heart disease and diabetes.
 As a result, it’s crucial to prioritize oral hygiene as a key component of your overall health and wellness.
 Along with regular brushing and flossing, the American Dental Association (ADA) recommends scheduling a professional cleaning every six months to ensure optimal health for your gums and teeth.

 Typically, dental insurance covers biannual dental exams and regular cleanings.
 If you’re unsure about your dental coverage, don’t hesitate to contact us and our team would be more than happy to verify your dental benefits on your behalf.

-At least twice a year for dental cleanings and check-up examinations.
+All in all, you should have at least twice a year for dental cleanings and check-up examinations.
 You will save time and money by treating all dental problems as soon as they occur and greatly improve your oral health.
 In fact, some research suggests that those in good dental health will actually live longer than people who do not take care of their teeth.
 It is also important for people without teeth to see their dentist at least once a year.
-The dentist will need to check the fit of removable dentures and also look for any signs of oral cancer.
+In addition, the dentist will need to check the fit of removable dentures and also look for any signs of oral cancer.

 Most if not all of our dental patients find routine teeth cleaning to be painless.
 The cooling mist of water, mild vibrations, and the pressure felt during “scraping” does not generally caused discomfort.
 Please let us know if the cleaning is beginning to cause pain, so that we can recommend alternative options to make your teeth cleaning more enjoyable.